Magellan Swim Challenge

 Personal Progress

-11365 miles
+13365 miles

 in my life.
-On the interactive globe below, the green path represents the distance I have swam so far, and the red path represents the distance I have left to go.
+On the interactive globe below, the green path represents the distance I’ve swam so far, and the red path represents the distance I have left to go.
 The overall path follows a hypothetical circumnavigation starting in the San Francisco Bay and crossing through the Panama Canal on the way back.

 Enjoy Reading This Article?